-More than half of Sabah is in wilderness, so there are something which we should watch out for, or they will remind us that they deserve our respect.
-I sweat whenever I hear ignorant tourists say something like, “Oh dear, the orangutan / hippo / sun bear is so cute!!!”
+30% of Sabah is in wilderness, and there are something that we should watch out for, or they will remind us that they deserve our respect.
+My eyes roll whenever I hear tourists say something ignorant like, “Oh dear, the orangutan / elephant / monkey is so cute!!!”
 Wildlife is not our house pet.
-They never like human so don’t expect they love our caress.
+They don’t like human so don’t expect they welcome us (though they may look or act friendly).

 Bornean Pygmy elephant (Elephas maximus borneensis) is the biggest mammal in Sabah, and there are less than 1,500 of them left.
 With 2.5 Metres in height and body weight in tons, you know you can’t afford to trust this giant babe.